algorithm-helper/algorithm-helper/content/categories/algorithms/searching/ternary-search.md

 three intervals, we can only at most split it at most log&#8323;N times.
 Thus, this algorithm runs in O(logN) time.

+The following is a visualization of ternary search:

 ```
-// Given the following array a which represents a discrete unimodal function:
+// Suppose we have the following array a which represents a discrete unimodal
+// function:
 1 2 3 4 5 6 7 8 9 100 9 8 7 6 4 3 2 1 1 1 0

 // mode():